Materials-Data-Science-and-Informatics/MDMC-NEP-top-level-ontology/CQs/v_2_0/CQs.md

 7. Which raw data have been produced in a measurement?
 8. Who has prepared the samples?
 9. What process sequence taken for doing an experiment/measurement/sample preparation?
-10. Which sample componets is the sample made of?
+10. Which sample components is the sample made of?

 # Answer to CQs via SPARQL